charkes/hypercard-center/HelpExtras/Placeholders/container.md

 last background part
 </pre></code>

+<b>AppleScript Definition</b>

-<code><b></code>AppleScript Definition </b> An object that contains one or more other objects, known as elements of the container.
+An object that contains one or more other objects, known as elements of the container.
 In a reference, the container specifies where to find an object.
 You specify containers with the reserved words <code>of</code> or <code>in</code>.

 You can also use the possesive form (<code>'s</code>) to specify containers.
 For example, in